julesjazz/grapefruitlab/content/print/pity-fear.md

 **Josie *[sings]*:**
 ```
-So I’m reliving this trauma over and over
+So I’m here torturing myself, over and over
 Rather than trying to get some closure
-Like picking a scab things are gonna get grosser
+Like picking at a scab things are gonna get grosser
 But I don’t know how to stop myself from scratching
 ```